dm-labsio/dm-labs-website/README.md

-# D&M Labs — Agency Website
+# DM-Labs.io — Agency Website

 > **Live site:** [dm-labs.io](https://dm-labs.io)

-The production codebase for the D&M Labs agency website.
+The production codebase for the DM-Labs.io agency website.
 D&M Labs designs and builds professional, fast, and conversion-focused websites for businesses across Cyprus, Greece, Israel, and the UK — starting from €299.

 This repository serves as a public showcase of the quality and technical approach we bring to every client project.